-A "Cradle to Gate"1 LCA study was performed to demonstrate an initial overview of the environmental impacts of TERMOKIR PL 102.
+A "Cradle to Gate"1 LCA study was performed to demonstrate an initial overview of the environmental impacts of Sakret JF 930.

-The manufacturing process of the yield (kg/m2) needed for different layer thickness to provide coverage of 1m2 was analyzed, in regard to its impact on 6 environmental aspects (GHG emissions, Ozone depletion, Acidification, Photochemical Ozone Creation and Energy Consumption) using CML - IA baseline (version 3.06 based on CML 2 baseline 2000) and The Cumulative Energy Demand (CED) as the impact models.
+The manufacturing process of the yield (kg/m2) needed to provide coverage of 1 m2 was analyzed, in regard to its impact on 6 environmental aspects (GHG emissions, Ozone Depletion, Acidification, Photochemical Ozone Creation and Energy Consumption) using CML - IA baseline (version 3.06 based on CML 2 baseline 2000) and The Cumulative Energy Demand (CED) as the impact calculation methods.
 Like all LCA studies, the results are dependent on specific assumptions and parameters analyzed.

-From an examination of the results, it can be noted that the two main environmental impact categories are Global Warming and Acidification Potential.
-The impact is mainly due to the embodied energy in some of the raw materials, air borne emissions from the production of these materials and the emissions resulting from maritime and land transportation.
+From examination of the results, it can be noted that the environmental impact is mainly due to the raw materials used for production, assumed to result mainly from their embodied energy and emissions from their production, and due to maritime and land transportation.